Win Green to Cow Down Hill

-Continue ahead on the Ox Drove (ignoring the sign which tells you that this is a byway to the Ox Drove – you have been on it for several miles now!) for a shade under a mile to arrive at a T junction with the road from Woodyates on the A354 to Bowerchalke.
-There is space here to park several cars.
+Continue ahead on the Ox Drove (ignoring the sign which tells you that this is a byway to the Ox Drove – you have been on it for several miles now!) for a shade under a mile to arrive at the road from Woodyates on the A354 to Bowerchalke.
+This is Cow Down Hill, and there is space here to park several cars.

 Cow Down Hill to Stratford Tony church

 Distance: 5.5 miles (8.8km) Maps: OS Explorer 130 (south sheet), OS Landranger 184

 Continue north-east on the Ox Drove, which now has a manageable surface, for exactly a mile, passing Vernditch Chase on your right, to arrive at another road, which connects Bowerchalke with Martin Drove End on the A354.
 Continue in the same direction past Knowle Hill House and the Hut and Lodge Farm House (which does B&B) on your right, then a footpath on your left and a bridleway on your right.

 At a crossroads of tracks a bit further on, you have the option of turning left past the Middleton Down Nature Reserve and along Church Bottom to visit Broad Chalke.
 This is a classic chalk downland valley village with the Ebble running through it, lots of great vernacular architecture, and a 13th century church at its heart, finished in 1280 just after Salisbury Cathedral.
 It also has a fine pub, the Queen’s Head.
 This is next door to The Hub, which houses the village shop, café and pot office, and is approximately 1.8 miles from the Cranborne Droves Way.